ctrlplusb/react-universally/README.md

 All of these call into the `tools/webpack/configFactory.js` in order to generate their respective webpack configurations.
 I've tried to keep the webpack configuration as centralized as possible to allow easier reuse of the configuration and allow you to not have to do constant file jumping whilst trying to analyse the configuration for a target bundle.
 I've also included a fair amount of comments as I know webpack can be a bit daunting at first.

 Using webpack and babel across all of our source allows us to use the same level of javascript (e.g. es2015/2016/2017) without having to worry about what each target environment supports.
-In addition to this it allows our client/server code to both support the additional file types that a typical React application may import (e.g. CSS/Images (as and when you add the respective loaders).
+In addition to this it allows our client/server code to both support the additional file types that a typical React application may import (e.g. CSS/Images).

 Given that we are bundling our server code I have included the `source-map-support` module to ensure that we still get nice stack traces when executing our code.